AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### startQueuedReinforcement()

 Starts a new thread for real-time reinforcement.
-"It waits for the functions below to provide both the feature vector and label, and only proceeds with reinforcement when both queues are filled.
+It waits for the functions below to provide both the feature vector and label, and only proceeds with reinforcement when both queues are filled.

 ```
 NeuralNetwork:startQueuedReinforcement(rewardValue, punishValue, showPredictedLabel, showIdleWarning)